 Hunting licenses in the form of stamps must be affixed to the back of a fishing, hunting and furbearer certificate.
 Stamps and licenses must be signed in ink.

 Hunters and trappers are required to purchase licenses, except any resident, or member of his or her family permanently residing with him or her, may hunt small game, trap or use cable devices during the open season without a license upon land owned or leased by him or her, but otherwise is governed by seasons, limits and all other regulations.

-Resident hunters must possess a Certificate, a general game and habitat license, a small game license (age 16 and older), and an early Canada goose season license.
-Nonresident hunters need only a Certificate and an early Canada goose season license.
+Resident hunters must possess a certificate, a general game and habitat license, a small game license (age 16 and older), and an early Canada goose season license.
+Nonresident hunters need only an early Canada goose season license.
 This license is good only during the early goose season.
-Beginning September 1, 2013, in addition to the state licenses above, a federal migratory bird stamp is required for anyone 16 years of age and older.
+Beginning September 1, 2015, in addition to the state licenses above, a federal migratory bird stamp is required for anyone 16 years of age and older.
 All migratory game bird hunters must register annually with the Harvest Information Program.

 Migratory Bird Hunting Stamp – No one age 16 or older, including landowners hunting on their own land, shall hunt, kill, or take ducks, geese, swans or mergansers without having in his or her possession a federal migratory bird hunting and conservation stamp (duck stamp) for the season and validated by his or her signature written across the face of it in ink.

 |General Game and Habitat License (resident and nonresident)||$20|

 |Resident Small Game License (for age 16 and over)||$10|

 |Resident Combination License (Fishing, Small Game, General Game and Habitat, and Furbearer)||$50|